+Total score: 56/75

 The observations of time to death in this data are subject to (right) censoring.
 Nevertheless, problems 2 – 6 ask you to dichotomize the time to death according to death within 5 years of study enrolment or death after 5 years.
 Why is this valid?
 Provide descriptive statistics that support your answer.

 The following descriptive statistics tables provide the reason why we are allowed to dichotomize the time to death as described.
 Within 5 years of enrolment, death indicator is all 1 (mean, min and max are 1).
 This means there were 121 patients died within 5 years and none of these data is censored.
 In fact, the first censored data is recorded just a bit after 5-year period according to the second descriptive statistics table.
 Since we wouldn’t be able to tell the exact survival time of these patients who have censored data, it’s appropriate to put them in the group of “survive longer than 5 years” as opposed to the group “survive less than 5 years”.